RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 ---
 Rack-zone awareness is a Redis Enterprise feature that helps to ensure high-availability in the event of a rack or zone failure.

-When you enable rack-zone awareness in a cluster, you assign a rack-zone ID to each node.
+When you enable rack-zone awareness in a Redis Enterprise Software (RS) cluster, you assign a rack-zone ID to each node.
 This ID is used to map the node to a physical rack or logical zone.
 The cluster can then ensure that master shards, corresponding slave shards, and associated endpoints are placed on nodes in different racks/zones.